 We set out our policy positions from Brexit to cutting-edge new stroke treatments like thrombectomy.
 Tackling the big issues important to stroke survivors, their families and the wider world of stroke.

-Download our position on the devolution of health and social care for more information.
+Download our position on end of life care for more information.

 Reorganising acute stroke services